bewuethr/pandoc-bash-blog/README.md

 - GNU Coreutils 8.30: `install`, `rmdir`

 ## Usage

+The authoritative source for usage instructions is `man pbb`.

 Initialize a new blog with title "My blog" in an empty Git repository: